-&lt;sup>36 Richard Zorza, Trends in Self-Represented Litigation Innovation, in FUTURE TRENDS IN STATE COURTS 85, 85 (Carol R. Flango et. al. eds., 2006) [hereinafter Trends].
+36 Richard Zorza, Trends in Self-Represented Litigation Innovation, in FUTURE TRENDS IN STATE COURTS 85, 85 (Carol R. Flango et. al. eds., 2006) [hereinafter Trends].

-&lt;sup>38 MODEL CODE OF JUD.
+38 MODEL CODE OF JUD.
 CONDUCT r.
 2.2 (Am.
 BAR.
 ASS'N 2010).

-&lt;sup>39 Id. r.
+39 Id. at r.
 2.2 cmt.
+4.

-In addition to the burdens placed by self-represented parties on adjudicators, self-represented parties may also face a disadvantage when entering a legal proceeding without representation.
-Self-represented parties are typically unfamiliar with relevant rules and procedures in court, and are often intimidated by court processes, leading to suboptimal results for the self-represented party.
-Jona Goldschmidt and his co-authors comment in their "Report and Guidebook for Judges and Court Managers" that "[i]t cannot be denied that the barriers encountered by self-represented litigants both outside and inside the courtroom deprive them of access to justice."
-Russell Engler notes that structural features of court procedures that are designed for attorneys have "devastating" consequences for self-represented parties, and adds that "[t]he forfeiture of rights flows from the barriers facing unrepresented litigants at each stage of the proceeding and each encounter with the various players in the system."
+In addition to the burdens placed by self-represented parties on adjudicators, selfrepresented parties may also face a disadvantage when entering a legal proceeding without representation.
+Self-represented parties are typically unfamiliar with relevant rules and procedures in court, and are often intimidated by court processes, leading to suboptimal results for the self-represented party.40 Jona Goldschmidt and his co-authors comment in their "Report and Guidebook for Judges and Court Managers" that "[i]t cannot be denied that the barriers encountered by self-represented litigants both outside and inside the courtroom deprive them of access to justice."41 Russell Engler notes that structural features of court procedures that are designed for attorneys have "devastating" consequences for self-represented parties, and adds that "[t]he forfeiture of rights flows from the barriers facing unrepresented litigants at each stage of the proceeding and each encounter with the various players in the system."42

-In the administrative context, Paris Baldacci comments that a self-represented party is forced to become a "litigator within an adjudicatory system that she does not understand, either procedurally or substantively, and that effectively silences her."
-Baldacci emphasizes that this happens even in nonadversarial administrative hearings.
-Baldacci comments that the fundamental problem for self-represented parties in administrative proceedings is not their inability to understand, but the challenges of navigating structural features designed for attorneys.
-Complexity has been cited as a fundamental problem in administrative hearings - even in those hearings designed specifically to be manageable for a layperson.
+In the administrative context, Paris Baldacci comments that a self-represented party is forced to become a "litigator within an adjudicatory system that she does not understand, either procedurally or substantively, and that effectively silences her."43 Baldacci emphasizes that this happens even in nonadversarial administrative hearings,44 and adds that the fundamental problem for self-represented parties in administrative proceedings is not their inability to understand, but the challenges of navigating structural features designed for attorneys.45 Complexity has been cited as a fundamental problem in administrative hearings - even in those hearings designed specifically to be manageable for a layperson.46

-In response, courts have implemented a number of innovations designed to provide assistance to self-represented parties, and agencies are beginning to implement similar changes.
-Court innovations will be discussed in more depth in the next section of this report, but it is worth noting at the outset that, although rigorous evaluation is lacking, existing reports on self-help programs are very positive.
-Richard Zorza notes that customer surveys of users of self-help services show "overwhelming" levels of satisfaction.
-In addition, surveys of court personnel support the idea that self-help services improve court efficiency.
-John Greacen conducted a preliminary study evaluating costs of self-help services provided to self-represented parties, and found that many self-help services, including workshops, one-on-one interactions with self-
+In response, courts have implemented a number of innovations designed to provide assistance to self-represented parties, and agencies are beginning to implement similar changes.47 Court innovations will be discussed in more depth in the next section of this report, but it is worth noting at the outset that, although rigorous evaluation is lacking,48 existing reports on self-help programs are very positive.
+Richard Zorza notes that customer surveys of users of self-help services show "overwhelming" levels of satisfaction.49 In addition, surveys of court personnel support the idea that self-help services improve court efficiency.50 John Greacen conducted a preliminary study evaluating costs of self-help services provided to self-represented parties, and found that many self-help services, including workshops, one-on-one interactions with self-

-&lt;sup>40 Challenges and Opportunities, supra note 17, at 30.
+40 Challenges and Opportunities, supra note 17, at 30.

-&lt;sup>41 MEETING THE CHALLENGES, supra note 10, at 4.
+41 MEETING THE CHALLENGES, supra note 10, at 4.

-&lt;sup>42 Justice for All, supra note 17, at 1989.
+42 Justice for All, supra note 17, at 1989.

-&lt;sup>43 Fair Hearing, supra note 11, at 449.
+43 Fair Hearing, supra note 11, at 449.

-&lt;sup>46 Michael P. Allen, Veterans' Benefits Law 2010-2013: Summary, Synthesis, and Suggestions, 6 VETERANS L. REV. 1, 73-76 (2014).
+46 Michael P. Allen, Veterans' Benefits Law 2010-2013: Summary, Synthesis, and Suggestions, 6 VETERANS L. REV. 1, 73-76 (2014).

-&lt;sup>47 See sources cited supra note 10.
+47 See sources cited supra note 10.

-&lt;sup>48 See generally Laura K. Abel, Evidence-Based Access to Justice, 13 U. PA.
-J.L. & Soc.
+48 See generally Laura K. Abel, Evidence-Based Access to Justice, 13 U. PA.
+J.L. & SOC.
 CHANGE 295 (2010).

-&lt;sup>49 See Trends, supra note 36, at 85.
+49 See Trends, supra note 36, at 85.

-represented parties, and provision of settlement and paperwork assistance, can provide significant cost savings to courts.
+represented parties, and provision of settlement and paperwork assistance, can provide significant cost savings to courts.51